 - 2.4-11 Create a Technical Advisory Committee (TAC) to provide the County with specific expertise and knowledge in implementing the CCRMP and CCIP.
-The TAC will also provide advice during emergency situations, such as flooding, and will assist the County in carrying out its responsibilities under this plan, as well as recommending changes to the CCRMP, the CCIP, and implementing ordinances.
-(Completed in 1996) - 2.4-12 When possible, Focus efforts on-reshapeing the channel banks immediately upstream and downstream of both County and State bridges to minimize scour and erosion.
-Work on the creekstream banks could be accompanied by the construction of check dams or weirs within the channel, downstream of the bridges, to encourage aggradation.
-These measures will not only create a more stable channel, but also will also help in preventing structural failure and prolong the life of local bridges.
-The length of smoothed bridgethe transitions should generally shall be five times longer than the width of the channel at the bridge site, and shall incorporate guide banks, grade control structures, dikes, berms, vegetation, and other similar measures.
+The TAC will assist the County in carrying out its responsibilities under this plan, as well as recommending changes to the CCRMP, the CCIP, and implementing ordinances.
+(Completed in 1996) - 2.4-12 When possible, reshape channel banks immediately upstream and downstream of both County and State bridges to minimize scour and erosion.
+Work on the creek banks could be accompanied by the construction of check dams or weirs within the channel, downstream of the bridges, to encourage aggradation.
+The length of smoothed bridge transitions should generally be five times longer than the width of the channel at the bridge site, and shall incorporate guide banks, grade control structures, dikes, berms, vegetation, and other similar measures.
 Such methods and practices shall incorporate riparian vegetation and increase wildlife habitat values to the extent that the objective of minimizing scour and erosion are not compromised.
 (This was anticipated to be a significant effort in the first five years of the program.
-In 1997, approximately 40,000 tons were removed in-channel near the facilities now operated by CEMEX and in 1998 approximately 332,423 tons were removed near the Syar facilities although a portion of this may have come from existing stockpiles.) - 2.4-13 Update the CCRMPCache Creek Resource Management Plan a minimum of every ten years.
+In 1997, approximately 40,000 tons were removed in-channel near the facilities now operated by CEMEX, and in 1998 approximately 332,423 tons were removed near the Syar facilities, although a portion of this may have come from existing stockpiles.)

+- 2.4-13 Update the CCRMP every ten years.
 This will allow the plan to be amended on a regular basis so that the results of monitoring programs and reclamation efforts can be taken into account. - 2.4-14 Rezone those lands within the CCRMP plan boundary to add the Open Space (OS) designation as an integrated zone.
 This will allow for those excavations necessary to carry out the channel widening envisioned in the 1995 Technical Studies, as well as any regular and/or emergency flood control and bank protection activities, riparian restoration, and other resource management efforts.
 (Completed 1996) - 2.4-15 Present a request to the State Mining and Geology Board to grant an exemption from the requirements of SMARA for all channel improvement projects approved under the CCIP.
 If the CCRMP is found to be subject to SMARA, the County shall submit the plan, including the CCIP, to the Department of Conservation for review and comment as the mining and reclamation plan for the study area of the creek.
 (The request was rejected by the State Mining and Geology Board in the fall of 1998.
 The Board determined that the CCRMP did not qualify for an exemption due to the amount of sand and gravel expected to be removed over the 30-year life of the plan.
 Special legislation was passed to amend SMARA to recognize the CCRMP as the functional equivalent of a Reclamation Plan for purposes of SMARA compliance (PRC Section 2715.5).
-On August 29, 2016, Governor Brown signed Senate Bill 1133 (Wolk) which made this statute permanent.)
+On August 29, 2016, Governor Brown signed Senate Bill 1133 (Wolk) which made this statute permanent.) - 2.4-16 Adopt a County In-Channel Ordinance to prohibit commercial mining within the CCRMP planning area and specify that aggregate extraction within the area shall be limited to activities necessary to complete channel improvement projects.
+(Completed in June 2008.
+See Cache Creek Area Plan In-Channel Ordinance, Section 10-3.101 et seq.)